 Dogs are wonderful animals and are a huge part of so many people's lives.
 If you want to bring a dog or any pet into your home.
 Do your research and prepare yourself.
 Dog lifespans vary by breed but they are a huge commitment.
 They require exercise, a good diet, training no matter the breed, and lots of love

 Hi, I'm Paige and I love to read and write.
 I love music and dogs.
 I mostly will write about my favorite things like dogs and music.
-I've been a writer for a few years now and I love it so much. :)
+I've been a writer for a few years now :)